hylandtechoutreach/hackathon/IntroToGit/LocalSetup.md

 1. Once your repository is cloned, a popup should appear in the lower right corner of the window.
 Click the **Open** button to open the newly cloned repository
     ![](https://i.imgur.com/BrYDU2p.png)

+That's it!
+Now you have a local clone of your repository.

 ### Cloning via the Command Line
 If you have Git Bash installed on your machine (or another shell), you can use that for all Git commands.